- Why did FIRE create this curriculum?

 Why did FIRE create this curriculum?

 FIRE has long believed it is necessary that students have a foundation on the principles of free speech before they head to college.
-We created these free speech curriculum materials in response to strong demand from educators as well as growing concern about declining civics knowledge and eroding support for First Amendment freedoms among American students.
-The launch of FIRE’s Speech, Outreach, Advocacy, and Research (SOAR) project, supported by a $2.5 million grant from the John Templeton Foundation, made the development of new curricular materials specifically for high school classrooms possible, allowing FIRE to take its most decisive step yet towards fulfilling its goal of reaching high school audiences.
+We created these free speech curriculum materials in response to strong demand for First Amendment resources for teachers as well as growing concern about declining civics knowledge and eroding support for First Amendment freedoms among American students.
+The launch of FIRE’s Speech, Outreach, Advocacy, and Research (SOAR) project, supported by a $2.5 million grant from the John Templeton Foundation, made the development of new curricular materials specifically for high school classrooms possible, allowing FIRE to take its most decisive step yet towards fulfilling its goal of reaching high school audiences with First Amendment educational resources.

 Who helped to develop this curriculum?